InFog/evaldojunior.com/_posts/2017-11-20-dont-change-the-frameworks-architecture.md

 updates and when developers would not expect a different behaviour implemented there.

-In the end my opinion on this topic is: To not change the behaviour of a framework because it will cause you more trouble in the future than solutions in the present.
+In the end my opinion on this topic is: Do not change the behaviour of a framework because it will cause you more trouble in the future than solutions in the present.